Walking Poland - Part 1: First Impressions

 1. They are Very Faithful:

-The tranquility I confused with gloom is actually the sense of overall peace that comes with faith and the mentality of "let go and let God".
-I've never seen churches as full as they were in Poland.
-Not even in Italy.
-The churches were open daily, and they were truly visited and venerated.
-It seems that everyone is in agreement of living a peaceful life and let others be, and not sweating the small things.
-Probably not many people will agree with me, but I was only visiting for three weeks and I am a full believer that the first impression is the one that counts.
+The sense of tranquility I initially mistook for gloom is actually the deep peace that comes from faith and the mindset of "let go and let God."
+I’ve never seen churches as full as they were in Poland—not even in Italy.
+The churches were open every day, and they were genuinely visited and revered.

 St. Mary's Basilica in Krakow |